Entries will be accepted from May 1st - May 31st, 2015

 Incomplete applications will not be submitted to the judges for evaluation.

-Announcement of the awards will be made by mail as soon as a decision has been made.
+Announcement of the awards will be made by email shortly after a decision has been made.
 The names of winners will be announced and an example of their work will also be published on the ARC Website.